 #3 Brixton Market

 The Brixton market is situated in South London where you can explore plenty of shops, restaurants, meat and fish vendors, functional 7 days a week.
-No doubt, that the market is slightly further from the other two that are situated in central London, but is much livelier and more affordable in comparison.
-Cheese graters, pots, linens, designed coffee and more, are available in this market down south.
+Though the market is situated slightly away from Central London, it is much livelier and affordable.
+Cheese graters, pots, linens, designed coffee and more are available to purchase.

-It is that time of the year when you hang around with friends and family and enjoy a good feast at home.
+Thanksgiving is that time of the year when you hang out with friends and family over a home-cooked meal.
 But when in London, ensure that you explore restaurants that have a special menu curated for Thanksgiving.
 It is going to be lip-smacking, undoubtedly!
-Read on to find out where one must go to enjoy the best Thanksgiving meal.

-Head to a modern American restaurant in London – CUT at 45 Park Lane, to make the most of your Thanksgiving meal.
+Head to a modern American restaurant in London, CUT at 45 Park Lane, to make the most of your Thanksgiving meal.
 Enjoy a delicious three-course meal with all the trimmings and desserts like pumpkin cheesecake and pecan pie.
-Give the occasion a twist with famous CUT cakes and a tea at £55.
+Give the occasion a twist with their famous CUT cakes and a tea at £55.
 The three-course meal costs £110 and is sure to satisfy your craving.

 Address: 45 Park Ln, London W1K 1PN, United Kingdom